Last updated on May 18, 2026

 Bracket 4: Optimized / Powerful Tier

 Power levels 7 and 8 are considered the most powerful decks that are still meant for casual rather than competitive play.
-These decks run maybe one or two miscellaneous pet cards just for fun, but mostly theyโre pretty well-tuned for what they want to do.
+These decks run maybe one or two miscellaneous pet cards just for fun, but theyโre pretty well-tuned for what they want to do.
 Theyโre slightly less efficient than the highest tier decks either because of budgetary restrictions or because their game plan takes a little longer to win.

 Bracket 5: Competitive / cEDH